Surface Pro X 2: Release date, what we know, and what we’re hoping for

 - Surface Pro X 2: Pricing, branding, and release date

 - Surface Pro X 2: What to expect

 - Surface Pro X 2: The wish list

 Surface Pro X 2: Pricing, branding, and release date

 To be clear, Microsoft hasn’t announced this product, and there really aren’t any solid rumors around it.
 We don’t even know for sure that it will be called the Surface Pro X 2; that’s just an assumption.
 Back when Microsoft announced the fifth-generation Surface Pro, it went back to numerical names with the Surface Pro 6, saying it was easier for customers.
 Unless Microsoft changes up branding on the Surface Pro X entirely, Surface Pro X 2 is the likely bet.

-As for the release date, things are a bit complicated.
-There’s simply no new silicon for Microsoft to use.
-The custom Microsoft SQ1 and SQ2 processors in use now are just tweaked versions of the Qualcomm Snapdragon 8cx, which hasn’t been refreshed in a meaningful way since it first launched.
-It’s possible that Microsoft could have an SQ3 that’s based on an upcoming Snapdragon 8cx, given how closely Microsoft and Qualcomm work together on this.
+The custom Microsoft SQ1 and SQ2 processors in use now are just tweaked versions of the Qualcomm Snapdragon 8cx, which hasn’t been refreshed in a meaningful way until just recently.
+It’s likely that Microsoft could have an SQ3 that’s based on the Snapdragon 8cx Gen 3, given how closely Microsoft and Qualcomm work together on this.

 Prices on these types of things just tend to come down over time.
 The Surface Pro X was a first-gen product, so it was expensive.
 The Surface Pro X 2 should be less expensive, although by how much is anyone’s guess.